MattJDavidson/mattjdavidson.github.io/_posts/2018-12-19-xtc-retro-2018-notes.md

 retrospective](https://www.meetup.com/en-AU/eXtreme-Tuesday-Club-XTC/events/ncwwmqyxqbxb/).

 Attendees were asked to create sticky notes to prompt discussion.
-Sticky notes could be labelled as positives, negatives, questions or ideas.
+Sticky notes could be labeled as positives, negatives, questions or ideas.

 I've written my notes from each of the more detailed discussions, images of the sticky notes should be viewable on twitter.